Energy Sustainability for Businesses: Who Is Eligible for the Program

 - have a primary NACE code that is included in the list of permitted codes as of the same date.

-What the money can be spent on
+What the funds can be used for

 - fuel for generators;

-PrivatBank, Sense Bank, Bank Credit Dnipro, A-bank, and monobank.
+PrivatBank, Sense Bank, Bank Credit Dnipro, A-Bank, and monobank.

-0% loans for energy equipment
+0% interest loans for energy equipment

-- cogeneration plants;
+- cogeneration units;

 - diesel, gasoline, and gas generators.